-Outputs This type of facility generates electricity and/or steam, and metals.
-The outputs include bottom ash, fly ash, and carbon dioxide.
-There are revenue opportunities from process through the recovered energy.
-Capital and Operating Cost Range The capital and operating costs of a mass burn incineration facility will depend on the negotiated rate of energy sales, capacity and throughput capacity.
-For example, the Durham-York Energy Center cost \$255 million (2016) to construct the facility and \$29 million for the EA, permitting and approvals, site servicing, consulting fees and economic development activities in the host community of Clarington.
-It is noted that the gross annual operating costs are approximately \$14.7 million (2010 dollars).
-Advantages Recovery of energy and materials.
-Significant decrease in waste volume (e.g. fly ash, bottom ash).
-The reduction of landfill airspace used for disposal.
-Renewable energy source which would increase energy reliability and security.
-Reduction of single use plastics and plastic waste entering landfills.
-Reduces landfill airspace consumption rate and extends the life of landfills.
-Reduced land requirements compared to landfill.
-Potential for net GHG emissions reductions due to avoided GHG emissions associated with the generation of renewable electricity and steam which offsets (avoids) emissions from electricity generation sources (depends on electricity mix).
-Disadvantages Complex approval process, requiring a full Environmental Assessment.
-Must comply with stringent environmental monitoring and mitigation plans, regulations, standards and guidelines.
-Public opposition of incineration facilities is common.
-Hazardous waste and fly ash results in disposal costs.
-Complex air pollution control systems must be used to make sure mass burn systems
+type of facility generates electricity and/or steam, and metals.
+The outputs include om ash, fly ash, and carbon dioxide.
+There are revenue opportunities from process ugh the recovered energy. tal and Operating Cost Range capital and operating costs of a mass burn incineration facility will depend on the tiated rate of energy sales, capacity and throughput capacity.
+For example, the am-York Energy Center cost \$255 million (2016) to construct the facility and \$29 on for the EA, permitting and approvals, site servicing, consulting fees and economic lopment activities in the host community of Clarington.
+It is noted that the gross al operating costs are approximately \$14.7 million (2010 dollars). capital and operating costs of a mass burn incineration facility will depend on the tiated rate of energy sales, capacity and throughput capacity.
+For example, the am-York Energy Center cost \$255 million (2016) to construct the facility and \$29 on for the EA, permitting and approvals, site servicing, consulting fees and economic lopment activities in the host community of Clarington.
+It is noted that the gross bal operating costs are approximately \$14.7 million (2010 dollars). tiated rate of energy sales, capacity and throughput capacity.
+For example, the am-York Energy Center cost \$255 million (2016) to construct the facility and \$29 on for the EA, permitting and approvals, site servicing, consulting fees and economic lopment activities in the host community of Clarington.
+It is noted that the gross al operating costs are approximately \$14.7 million (2010 dollars). intages ecovery of energy and materials. ignificant decrease in waste volume (e.g. fly ash, bottom ash). he reduction of landfill airspace used for disposal. enewable energy source which would increase energy reliability and security. eduction of single use plastics and plastic waste entering landfills. educes landfill airspace consumption rate and extends the life of landfills. educed land requirements compared to landfill. otential for net GHG emissions reductions due to avoided GHG emissions associated with the generation of renewable electricity and steam which offsets (avoids) missions from electricity generation sources (depends on electricity mix). dvantages omplex approval process, requiring a full Environmental Assessment.
+Aust comply with stringent environmental monitoring and mitigation plans, egulations, standards and guidelines. ublic opposition of incineration facilities is common. azardous waste and fly ash results in disposal costs. omplex air pollution control systems must be used to make sure mass burn systems